ArgonDesign/alogic/README.md

 resulted in a significant Silicon area reduction compared to similar solutions designed using direct Verilog description.

+At the start of the Alogic project, the level of abstraction and overall structure were inspired by Cx.
+Both languages are based around entities which communicate with each other through ports, and compile into standalone Verilog modules.
+Code that is written sequentially is compiled into discrete control blocks.
+All of these structural decisions, as well as a significant amount of syntax, were motivated by Cx and form the foundations of the Alogic language.

+There are some features of Cx which are not currently supported by Alogic – namely, a development environment, the ability to compile into VHDL, clock and reset properties, and in-lined functions.

+As the Alogic project has developed, the following features have been introduced.
+* Support for structures
+* More explicit control statements to give the user full control over clock cycles and states
+* Output storage slices on ports to allow more complex designs
+* Simplified network syntax for connecting ports together
+* Automated connection of pipeline modules

+This is an ongoing project and we expect to introduce further features over time.

 ## Further information

 * [Documentation](doc/index.md)